how to change power steering fluid

 Can You Drive With Low or Dirty Power Steering Fluid?

 Technically, yes – but it’s a terrible idea.
 Low or contaminated fluid puts massive strain on your power steering pump, which can overheat, fail, or cause steering issues.
+In worst-case scenarios, you may lose power assist altogether, making your car extremely difficult to steer—especially at low speeds.

 Power Steering Fluid Change Cost: DIY vs. Mechanic